The Universal Peaceful Acceptance (U.P.A.) of a Pope

 “It does not matter that in past centuries some Pontiff was illegitimately elected or took possession of the Pontificate by fraud; it is enough that he was accepted afterwards by the whole Church as Pope, since by this acceptance he would have become the true Pontiff.
 But if he had not been truly and universally accepted by the Church for a certain time, during that time the pontifical See would have been vacant, as it is at the death of a Pontiff.”

-However, this supplying does not operate for radical vices that would ontologically make accession to the pontificate impossible (for example, a non-Catholic, a public apostate or a notorious heretic before acceptance), because God cannot permit the entire Church to follow a false living rule of faith.
-Saint Alphonsus implicitly assumes cases where the vice is surmountable by providence (like an irregular election but not null ab initio).
+It concerns a pope who is not a public heretic.
+However, this supplying does not operate for radical vices that would render accession to the pontificate ontologically impossible (for example, a non-Catholic, a public apostate or a notorious heretic before the acceptance), because God cannot permit the entire Church to follow a false living rule of faith.
+Saint Alphonsus implicitly assumes cases where the defect is surmountable by providence (such as an irregular but not null election ab initio).
 He does not employ the terms sanatio in radice nor “infallible effect” in this precise sense; it is a certain doctrine on the effect of universal peaceful acceptance, but not a juridical sacramental mechanism analogous to that of marriages (sanatio in radice).

-– A pope who is occultly heretical but not public:
+On a pope who is occultly heretical but not public:

 One may ask whether it must be concluded, from the cited texts of Saint Alphonsus Liguori and other authors, that the universal peaceful acceptance (U.P.A.) of a pope constitutes an infallible proof that he is not heretical, even occult.